Scotter Cemetery Policy

 1 Fees and Payments

-The fees set out below apply where the person to be interred or in respect of whom the right is granted is (or immediately before death was) a parishioner of Scotter Parish, or in the case of a still-born child, where a parent is (or was at the time of interment) a parishioner.
-In all other cases, the fees will be doubled.
-The fees set out below are applicable from 15th March 2021 and will remain in place until further notice is given.
-It must be noted that the fees in 1.1 and 1.2 below exclude the cost of digging of the grave.
+The fees set out below apply where the person to be interred or in respect of whom the right is granted is a resident of Scotter Parish.
+In all other cases, the fees will be doubled unless there is sufficient grounds for consideration to be given for a residents fee to be applied.
+The fees set out below are applicable from 20th June 2022 and will remain in place until further notice is given.
+It must be noted that the fees exclude the cost of digging of the grave and this is to be arranged through a funeral director.

 1.1 Interments